How to Invest in Bonds in Kenya in 2026?

 Step 4: Decide How Much You Want to Invest

 After finding a bond offer of your choice, the next step is to decide how much you want to invest.
-The minimum investment amount is as below:
+The minimum investment amount is as follows:

 Step 5: Choose Between Competitive and Non-Competitive Bidding